What Is SMS? The Complete Guide to Short Message Service

 So you need to be compliant with those laws to prevent fines or penalties.

-This resource from Klaviyo provides a nice overview of SMS compliance guidelines.
+Our 10DLC blueprint provides a nice overview of SMS compliance guidelines.

 Otherwise, you run the risk of heavy filtering and extra fees.

-It’s really not a huge deal and certainly isn’t something to be intimidated by.
-When you sign up with Salesmsg, we’ll walk you through the process to make sure you’re registered and fully compliant with all the 10 DLC regulations
+It's a straightforward process and Salesmsg walks you through every step when you sign up.
+When you sign up with Salesmsg, we’ll walk you through the process to make sure you’re registered and fully compliant with all the 10DLC regulations.
+We even use AI inside our Salesmsg platform to make registering for 10DLC as easy as possible.

-Laws like A2P 10 DLC are simply there to protect consumers and create a higher level of trust and transparency.
+Regulations like A2P 10 DLC are simply there to protect consumers and create a higher level of trust and transparency.

 What is SMS FAQs